 This study is a high level assessment of places in the Greater Toronto and Hamilton Area (GTHA) where the next wave of office growth is likely to occur.
 Interviews with major employers indicate that no node "has it all", congestion is stifling business growth and access the affordable labour is being challenged by the lack of public transit to many of acceptable nodes/clusters of employment.

 A Region in Transition

 The Region has shifted from employment centered in downtown Toronto to a regional model where over 500,000 jobs are in centers outside the core.
 This transition has occurred in less than 40 years and now presents new challenges to transit and city building experts.

 This study shows the benefits of collaboration between land use policy, transit planning and economic development: a better environment in which to live, work and play.

 The Business Case for the Regional Relief Line

 The "Regional Relief Line" (RRL) connects the majority of the Region's office employment clusters, offering employers and employees an unprecedented degree of mobility choice, considerable reduction in commute time, significant congestion relief in the 905 and the downtown core.

 The New Geography of Office Location

-This 2011 study demonstrated that the location of major office employment had shifted in a very short time frame from downtown Toronto to non-transit location.
+This 2011 study demonstrates that the location of major office employment has shifted in a very short time frame from downtown Toronto to non-transit locations.

 Mississauga Office Strategy Study